Credit Assignment in Neural Networks through Deep Feedback Control: Discussion

-To conclude, we show that DFC can provide principled credit assignment in deep neural networks by actively using error feedback to drive neural activations.
-The flexible requirements for feedback mappings combined with the strong link between DFC and GN, underline that it is possible to do principled credit assignment in neural networks without adhering to the symmetric layer-wise feedback structure imposed by BP.
+To conclude, we show that DFC can provide principled CA in deep neural networks by actively using error feedback to drive neural activations.
+The flexible requirements for feedback mappings combined with the strong link between DFC and GN, underline that it is possible to do principled CA in neural networks without adhering to the symmetric layer-wise feedback structure imposed by BP.

 \begin{ack} This work was supported by the Swiss National Science Foundation (B.F.G.
 CRSII5-173721 and 315230\_189251), ETH project funding (B.F.G.
 ETH-20 19-01), the Human Frontiers Science Program (RGY0072/2019) and funding from the Swiss Data Science Center (B.F.G, C17-18, J. v.
 O. P18-03).
 João Sacramento was supported by an Ambizione grant (PZ00P3\_186027) from the Swiss National Science Foundation.
 Pau Vilimelis Aceituno was supported by an ETH Zürich Postdoc fellowship.
 Javier García Ordóñez received support from La Caixa Foundation through the Postgraduate Studies in Europe scholarship.
-We would like to thank Anh Duong Vo and Nicolas Zucchet for feedback, William Podlaski for insightful discussions on dynamical inversion techniques and Simone Surace for his detailed feedback on Appendix \ref{app:fb_learning}.1. \end{ack}
+We would like to thank Anh Duong Vo and Nicolas Zucchet for feedback, William Podlaski, Jean-Pascal Pfister and Aditya Gilra for insightful discussions, and Simone Surace for his detailed feedback on Appendix \ref{app:fb_learning}.1. \end{ack}

 {S\arabic{figure}} {S\arabic{theorem}} {S\arabic{definition}} {S\arabic{condition}} {S\arabic{table}}